First Read - September 1, 2014

-WEATHER: Chance of showers in Western New York.
-Sunny skies in the rest of the state.
-New York City, high 80; Albany, high 77; Buffalo, high 70.
+WEATHER: Happy Labor Day!
+Mostly sunny in Western New York.
+Chance of thunderstorms in the afternoon in the rest of the state.
+New York City, high 87; Albany, high 85; Buffalo, high 79.

 NEW THIS MORNING: